junjypark/CLEAN/README.md

 **Which surface should we use for registration?**

-We use spherical surface as a default and use inflated or midthickness surface for visualization ([reference](https://doi.org/10.1016/j.neuroimage.2016.05.038)).
+We use a spherical surface as a default and use an inflated or midthickness surface for visualization ([reference](https://doi.org/10.1016/j.neuroimage.2016.05.038)).
 However, please note that there is no definitive answer for this, and there are recent [articles](https://doi.org/10.1016/j.neuroimage.2022.118908) that supported the midthickness surface for registration.
-Whenever possible, we recommend to conduct an exploratory analysis to make sure the parametric kernel agrees with empirical data.
+Whenever possible, we recommend conducting an exploratory analysis to make sure the parametric kernel agrees with empirical data.

 <div id='id-q3'/>